 This page is intended to help people who wish to build / operate a 3 axis CNC router.
 It discusses software compatible with commercially available controller boards and a raspberry pi computer.
 It specifically discusses using the bCNC program on the raspberry pi to communicate with the microcontroller running grblHAL.
-Please note that CNC milling is not my area of training, that my experience here is very limited and that this page reflects my experiences and opinions, some of which may be catastrophically wrong.
+Please note that CNC milling is not my area of training, that my experience here is very limited.
+This page reflects my experiences and opinions, some of which may be catastrophically wrong.
 Your mileage may vary.
 If you see glaring errors, feel free to point them out to me (j6summers@gmail.com).

 Size matters (so does budget).

 A smaller machine will be stiffer than a larger one but will limit the size of what you can make.
-A machine made from aluminum extrusions will not be as stiff as one made from cast steel but it will be an order of magnitude less expensive.
-Consider what you want to use the machine for.
-A machine for cutting small bits of wood will be a lot less expensive than one for milling large pieces of steel.
+A machine made from aluminum extrusions will not be as stiff as one made from cast steel but it will be much less expensive.

 Our 3 axis CNC mill was assembled from a kit we bought from OpenBuilds.
 While OpenBuilds is no longer in business, here is a link to a hardware kit by another manufacturer that is based on the same design.
 Here is a video showing how it is assembled.
 The machine is made from aluminum V-slot rails, which are available from a number of online suppliers.
 MakerStore.cc is one such supplier.
 MakerTechStore.com is another.
 In addition to the aluminum rails, the build requires the following: 1. gantries that ride on wheels along the rails, 2. plates at the ends of the gantries that accept the drive screws and motor hardware, 3. drive screws, nuts, bearings and standoffs for the motors, 4. motors (NEMA 23 steppers) and couplers (that connect the motors to the drive screws, 4. a small router and mounting hardware, 5. a hefty power supply (we use 24V DC) and 6. a controller board (we use the T41U5XBB with a Teensy 4.1 microcontroller which was one of the earlier available for grblHAL), and stepper motor drivers.
 Of course, you need a computer to drive it.
 We use a Raspberry Pi model 4b.